mautic/mautic-documentation/pages/04.Troubleshooting/02.Update Failed/docs.en.md

 If you think your configuration is causing the problem, ask on the [Mautic Community Forums][support-forums].
 Search before you post, as it is likely someone might have already answered your question in the past.

-You can also chat with someone in the live [Community Chat][mautic-slack].
+You can also chat with someone in the live [Community Chat][mautic-slack] however all support requests must be posted on the forums.
+Post there first, then drop the link to the post in Slack if you are discussing it with someone.

 In all cases, it is important that you describe the problem, and all steps you have followed to resolve the problem, in detail.
 At a minimum, include the following:

 * Steps to reproduce your problem - a step-by-step tutorial of how the problem arose, or how to reproduce it
 * The PHP version of your server
-* The error messages you are seeing - if you don't see the error message directly, search for it in the app/logs folder and in the server log.
+* The error messages you are seeing - if you don't see the error message directly, search for it in the `var/logs` folder and in the server log.
 The server log can be found in different places depending on your setup.
-Ubuntu servers will generally have logs in /var/log/apache2/error.log.
+Ubuntu servers will generally have logs in `/var/log/apache2/error.log`.
 Sometimes your hosting provider might offer a GUI to view logs in your Control Panel.

 If you don't provide the information above as a minimum, the person who might try to help you will have to ask you for it, so please save them the trouble and provide the information upfront.
 Also, importantly, please be polite.
 Mautic is an Open Source project, and people are giving their free time to help you.

-If you are sure that you have discovered a bug and you want to report it to developers, you can do so on [Github][mautic-github]
+You can also chat with someone in the live [Community Chat][mautic-slack] however all support requests must be posted on the forums.
+Post there first, then drop the link to the post in Slack if you are discussing it with someone.

 [update-failed]: </troubleshooting/update-failed>
 [rm-command]: <http://manpages.ubuntu.com/manpages/precise/en/man1/rm.1.html>